F.A.Q.

 What is the seating arrangement on the bus?

-What happens if I miss my connection then miss the bus in Munich the first day of arrival?
+What happens if I miss my connection and then miss the bus in Munich the first day of arrival?

 You will receive luggage tags for your rooms at Munich airport.
 Your bags will be delivered directly to your room.
+We ask you to leave these tags on your bags for your return to the Munich airport.
+Some will be leaving from different terminals.

 How do I open and close those windows and doors?